How To Remove a Virus

 Removing Malicious Software

 Now that you computer is cleaned lets remove the viruses themselves.
-You will now want to run Malewarebytes and SuperAntiSpyware.
-Here is a link to another wiki site describing how to properly run Malewarebytes.
-Both SuperantiSpyware and Malewarebytes run almost exactly the same.
-Both will update themselves as soon as they are installed.
+You will now want to run Malwarebytes and Revo Uninstaller.
+Here is a link to another wiki site describing how to properly run Malwarebytes.
+Malwarebytes will update itself as soon as it is installed.
 If the malicious software on your computer has disabled your internet connection, the programs will not update.
 Run the scan anyways to see if it will still catch the malicious software.

 It is recommended you run the above scans at least once a week.
 This will ensure your computer says clean and free of malicious software.
 You do not need to run rkill every time.
 However, if your computer is not acting as it should it may not be a bad idea.
 If you do the steps above and your computer is still not acting as it should, bring your computer to Computing Services and a ResNet tech will take a look at it.